ellerbrock/node-developer-boilerplate/readme.md

 ### Info

-At the moment im bussy working on this boilerplate and lot stuff is changing.
+At the moment im busy working on this boilerplate and lot stuff is changing.
 When things getting more stable i will bump the version to 1.0.0 and write a detailed documentation.

-[//]: # (Comment)

 ### Contact / Social Media